SSR-Med/inlaze-test/README.md

 - **Duplicate Email Registration**: The system allows the registration of emails that are already registered.
 - **Invalid Password Validation**: The password fields in both the Register and Login components accept passwords with fewer than 8 characters or without any special characters.

-For detailed bug reports, refer to the linked Jira board below.
+For detailed bug reports, refer to the linked board below.

 ## 📋 Test Cases
 The following test cases are automated in this project: